 Why an AI scribe hallucinates in the first place

 The short version.
 An AI scribe is two models stitched together.
 A speech-to-text model transcribes the audio.
 A language model rewrites the transcript into a structured note.
 Both can fail.
-The language model fails most loudly.
+The language model fails most loudly — and it fails hardest when the note-generation step isn't tied back to the transcript.

 The transcription layer hallucinates when the audio is bad.
 Long pauses, background noise, an HVAC unit, a barking dog, a TV in the waiting room.
 Anything that introduces low-signal segments.
 A 2024 academic study of Whisper, a widely-used open-source speech-to-text model, found that roughly 1% of audio segments contained entirely fabricated phrases.
 About 38% of those fabrications fell into what the authors called explicit-harm categories: perpetuating violence, asserting inaccurate associations between people, or implying false authority.
 None of those categories are clinical, but the underlying failure mode (fluent text generated from low-signal audio) is exactly what shows up in chart hallucinations.
 One percent sounds small.
 A 30-minute consult contains hundreds of audio segments.